fortune-max/onyx-design-system/src/components/onyx-tabs/readme.md

 ## Overview

-The `<hs-tabs />` component provides a convenient wrapper for tabbed navigation, displaying a top nav with tab links that will toggle on or off each corresponding tabbed view matching their index.
+The `<onyx-tabs />` component provides a convenient wrapper for tabbed navigation, displaying a top nav with tab links that will toggle on or off each corresponding tabbed view matching their index.
 Eg: clicking on the first tab will display the first panel, and so on.
 The component supports pre-selecting a tab of your choice.
 If the index